3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/ajax/api-intro-with-ajax.md

 #### XML

 **XML** stands for "eXtensible Markup Language" and is the granddaddy of serialized data formats (itself based on HTML).
 XML is fat, ugly and cumbersome to parse.
-It remains a major format, however, due to its legacy usage across the web.
+Thankfully, JSON has mostly eliminated the need to ever use XML.
 You'll probably always favor using a JSON API, if available.

 ```
 <users>